The Boss Baby: Family Business poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Adult Tim Templeton narrates his mundane suburban life as a stay-at-home dad, disconnected from his successful brother Ted (the former Boss Baby), showing a life that lacks adventure and brotherly connection..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Baby Tina reveals herself as a Boss Baby from BabyCorp and informs Tim that Tabitha is in danger at her school.
 The normal world is shattered by this revelation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.